 High Blood Pressure

 During normal sleep, blood pressure goes down.
-If you are having sleep troubles, that means that your blood pressure stays higher for longer periods of time.
+If you are having trouble sleeping, that means that your blood pressure stays higher for longer periods of time.
 High blood pressure, or hypertension, is the leading cause of or risk for heart disease and stroke.
 About 75 million Americans have hypertension.

 Type 2 Diabetes